Search

 Back to top

-This profile summarizes the common issues and duties for those working in shipping and receiving.
-These activities are often done in a warehouse where a wide variety of health and safety concerns can be present because of the work that is done as well as the materials stored in the warehouse.
+This profile summarizes the common issues and duties of those working in shipping and receiving.
+These activities are often done in a warehouse where a wide variety of health and safety concerns can be present because of the work that is done as well as the products stored in the warehouse.
 Because each workplace is unique, there is no way to predict all of the possible hazards you may encounter.

 This summary focuses on the major duties of shippers and receivers.